normanjoyner/node-bartleby/README.md

 sudo ln -s application.js /usr/bin/bartleby
 ```
 ###Configuration
+Bartleby client is configured to read from the config file located in .bartleby folder located in the users home directory.
-Create a json configuration file for the client similar to the following:
+Simply create a json configuration file similar to the following:

 **~/.bartleby/config.json**
 ```json